joke2k/docs/billing.md

 > {note} Be sure to add a [date mutator](/docs/{{version}}/eloquent-mutators#date-mutators) for `trial_ends_at` to your model definition.

 Cashier refers to this type of trial as a "generic trial", since it is not attached to any existing subscription.
-The `onTrial` method on the `User` instance will return `true` if the current date is not past the value of `trial_ends_at`:
+The `isOnTrial` method on the `User` instance will return `true` if the current date is not past the value of `trial_ends_at`:

-    if ($user->onTrial()) {
+    if ($user->isOnTrial()) {
         // User is within their trial period...
     }

-You may also use the `onGenericTrial` method if you wish to know specifically that the user is within their "generic" trial period and has not created an actual subscription yet:
+You may also use the `isOnGenericTrial` method if you wish to know specifically that the user is within their "generic" trial period and has not created an actual subscription yet:

-    if ($user->onGenericTrial()) {
+    if ($user->isOnGenericTrial()) {
         // User is within their "generic" trial period...
     }